 Whatever travel plans that Hasan Zahdeh had are now on hold.
 On or around December 24, Zahdeh, president of the Michigan Union of Healthcare Workers (MUHW), was charged in U.S. District Court for the Western District of Michigan with embezzling at least $15,000 in funds from the Muskegon-based union for his personal use.
 He had recently been arrested in St. Louis (Gratiot County), Mich.
 “A review of MUHW bank records reveals hundreds of unauthorized and fraudulent transactions, including trips made by Zahdeh to Istanbul, Turkey,” said U.S. Labor Department investigations attorney Sarah Pons.
 Zahdeh has claimed his innocence.

-The Michigan Union of Healthcare Workers is an affiliate of the National Union of Healthcare Workers, the latter of which began in 2009 as a dissenting faction that broke away from the Service Employees International Union (SEIU).
-The MUHW followed suit by leaving the corruption-ridden SEIU Michigan Healthcare.
+The Michigan Union of Healthcare Workers is an affiliate of the National Union of Healthcare Workers, the latter of which began in 2009 as a breakaway faction of the Service Employees International Union (SEIU).
+The MUHW would follow its own call to independence by leaving the corruption-ridden SEIU Michigan Healthcare.
 One of the MUHW activists was Hasan Zahdeh, a cardiovascular technician at the Mercy Health Partners Hackley Campus in Muskegon, which now goes by the name Trinity Health.
 Back then, Zahdeh, a self-styled reformer, denounced the lavish salaries and perks of deposed SEIU Michigan Healthcare President Rickman Jackson and Jackson’s replacement, Marge Faville (Robinson).
 The union eventually was put under trusteeship in February 2017 by SEIU headquarters in Washington, D.C.